Skip to main content

 Find Wild West guns for sale at Rock Island Auction Company.

-In addition to the extensive number of Wild West guns covered here, other models that saw notable action out west include an array of cartridge converted black powder revolvers, surplus Civil War muzzleloading rifles and breech loading carbines, single shot cartridge rifles like the Remington Rolling Block and Springfield Trapdoor, and lever action long guns like the Evans, Burgess, and Whitney Kennedy repeaters.
+In addition to the extensive number of Wild West guns covered here, other models that saw notable action out west include an array of cartridge converted black powder revolvers, surplus Civil War muzzleloading rifles and breech loading carbines, single shot cartridge rifles like the Marlin-Ballard and Peabody, and lever action long guns like the Evans, Burgess, and Whitney Kennedy repeaters.
 Whether you’re an arms collector, a cowboy shooter, or simply a fan of the Western genre, some of the finest Wild West guns can be found for sale at Rock Island Auction Company.

 Sign up for the Rock Island Auction Company's weekly newsletter for new gun videos and gun blogs that cover the full gamut of Wild West guns.
 From the Hawken rifle to the Gatling gun, from some of the more elusive models from the big name manufacturers like the Colt Cloverleaf pistol, the Colt Lightning rifle, and the S&W Model 320 revolving rifle to fascinating oddities like the palm pistol, the cane gun, the harmonica gun, the LeMat revolver, and more, we explore every corner of 19th century arms development.